Economy of Sarawak

-The economy of Sarawak is the third-largest of the states of Malaysia, making up 9.5% of the Malaysian gross domestic product (GDP) in 2020.
-It has traditionally heavily depended on natural resource extraction and exports, including oil and gas, timber and palm oil.
+The economy of Sarawak is the fourth-largest of the states of Malaysia, making up 9.3% of the Malaysian gross domestic product (GDP) in 2022.
+Meanwhile, Sarawak is home to 7.9% of the Malaysian population (2.56 million out of 32.4 million people in Malaysia) based on the 2020 census.

+Sarawak economy has traditionally heavily depended on natural resource extraction and exports, including oil and gas, timber and palm oil.
 These commodities still produce a significant proportion of Sarawak's gross domestic product.
 Main trade partners of Sarawak are: Peninsular Malaysia, China, and Japan.

 History

 Brooke era

 The first Rajah of Sarawak, James Brooke, who ruled from 1841 to 1868, did not engage in noticeable commercial or financial activities during his rule.
 Economic development began to progress slowly during the reign of his successor, Charles Brooke, from 1868 to 1917.
 Agriculture was the main focus of economic development, and international trade of local agricultural produce increased; for example the export of sago products to Singapore.
 Charles Brooke introduced a liberal land policy and encouraged the introduction of new cash crops.
 He also promoted the immigration of Chinese as peasant farmers.
 During the era of Charles Vyner Brooke (1917–1946), he continued his predecessor's policy of promoting land cultivation and food self-sufficiency.
 However, he opposed opening up the state for western capitalist economies and Chinese immigration.

 During this period, the five main ethnic groups in Sarawak engaged in different economic activities based on their geographical location.
 The Malays lived near the rivers of Kuching, Samarahan, and Sri Aman, thus allowing them to trade.
 They brought goods such as salt, iron, and clothes to inland areas in exchange for rice and jungle products.
-The Iban people were engaged in shifting cultivation, while the Bidayuhs, who lived on hills, were engaged in hill padi cultivation.
+The Iban people were engaged in shifting cultivation, while the Bidayuhs, who lived on hills, were engaged in hill paddy cultivation.
 The Melanaus stayed in Mukah where they produced sago for trade with Brunei Malay traders.
 The Chinese settlers were mainly from Guangdong and Fujian provinces.
 They became involved in various economic activities such as mining, trading, and cash crop plantations.
 For example, the Hakka people were involved in gold mining at Bau during the early days of Brooke rule.
 The Brooke government had encouraged the planting of cash crops such as rubber, pepper, gambier, sago, sugar cane, tea, coffee, tobacco, and rice.
 However, only rubber, sago, pepper and gambier planting were successful.
 These products were then exported to Singapore.